squeek502/resinator/README.md

   + The fact that `\"` makes it possible for macro expansion to silently happen within what the RC compiler thinks are string literals is enough of a footgun that it makes sense to make it an error instead.
 Note also that it can lead to really bizarre edge cases/compile errors when, for example, particular control characters follow a `\""` sequence in a string literal.
 - In `resinator`, trying to use a raw data block with resource types that don't support raw data is an error, noting that if `{` or `BEGIN` is intended as a filename, it should use a quoted string literal.
   + The Windows RC compiler will instead try to interpret `{`/`BEGIN` as a filename in these cases, which is extremely likely to fail and (if it succeeds) is almost certainly not what the user intended.
+- In `resinator`, the byte order mark (`<U+FEFF>`) is always illegal anywhere in a `.rc` file except the very start.
+  + For the most part, the Windows RC compiler skips over BOMs everywhere, even within string literals, within names, etc [e.g. `RC<U+FEFF>DATA` will compile as if it were `RCDATA`]).
+However, there are edge cases where a BOM will cause cryptic 'compiler limit : macro definition too big' errors (e.g. `1<U+FEFF>1` as a number literal).
+    - The use-case of BOM outside of the start of the file seems extremely minimal/zero, so emulating the Windows RC behavior doesn't seem worth the added complexity.
+    - The potentially unexpected behavior of the BOM bytes missing from the compiled `.res` seems worth avoiding (e.g. a string literal with the contents `"<U+FEFF>"` would be compiled as if it were an empty string).

 ### Unavoidable divergences from the MSVC++ `rc` tool

+- `resinator` does not support UTF-16 encoded `.rc` files.
+  + The `clang` preprocessor does not handle UTF-16 encoded files (i.e. it will fail to parse `#include` directives, etc within UTF-16 encoded files).
+So, `resinator` would need a preprocessor that handles UTF-16 encoded files for UTF-16 support to be feasible.
 - In `resinator`, splices (`\` at the end of a line) are removed by the preprocessor before checking if any string literals are too long.
   + The Windows RC compiler includes the splice characters in the string literal length check (even though they don't show up in the string literal).
 - In `resinator`, embedded 'carriage return' characters (that are not part of a `CRLF` pair) can lead to files being parsed differently than the Windows RC compiler would parse them.